-where $e_i^j(t)$ is the state estimation error by sensor $i$ at time $t$ in the $j$th run.
+respectively, where $e_i^j(t)$ is the state estimation error of sensor $i$ at time $t$ in the $j$-th run.

-\subsection{Secured distributed estimation}
+\subsection{Secured Distributed Estimation}

-In this subsection, we will verify the performance of Algorithm \ref{alg:A} by considering the case that the attacked sensor set is time-varying.
-Assume that the distributed sensor networks under sensor attacks follow the switching way in Fig. \ref{fig:attack_networks2} at each run, where a node in red means the node is under attack.
+In this subsection, we verify the performance of Algorithm~\ref{alg:A} by considering the case that the attacked sensor set is time-varying.
+Assume that the distributed sensor networks under sensor attacks are switched in the way of Fig.~\ref{fig:attack_networks2} in each run, where a node in red means the node is under attack.